^

 3. Metabolism: Boric acid undergoes minimal metabolism in the body.

 4. Excretion: Boric acid is excreted from the body primarily through the kidneys.
-Small amounts may also be excreted in urine and feces.
+Small amounts may also be excreted in the urine and feces.

 Dosing and administration

 3. Lotions: Boric acid can be used as an antiseptic lotion to cleanse and treat the skin.
-The solution is prepared in the same way as for compresses and applied to the skin using a cotton swab or cotton pads.
+The solution is prepared in the same way as for compresses and is applied to the skin using a cotton swab or cotton pads.

-Use Boric acid during pregnancy
+Use boric acid during pregnancy

 2. Effects on fetal development: Animal studies have shown that high doses of boron can cause various developmental defects in the fetus.
-However, data on the effects of boric acid on the human fetus are limited, and studies have been conducted primarily on animals.
+However, data on the effects of boric acid on the human fetus are limited, and studies have been conducted primarily in animals.

 Contraindications

-Side effects Boric acid
+Side effects boric acid

-1. Skin irritation: When boric acid is applied to the skin, irritation, redness and itching may occur in some cases.
+1. Skin Irritation: When boric acid is applied to the skin, irritation, redness and itching may occur in some cases.

 Overdose